 It’s a dozen or so years to watch the transformation of child to adult.

 It’s picking out the perfect backpack for kindergarten, the kind with his favorite cartoon character splashed across the front.
-It’s stuffing it with crayons, safety scissors, three boxes of tissues, purple glue sticks, then watching it bounce between his shoulders as he walks nervously away from you toward his pint-sized blue chair.
+It’s stuffing it with crayons, safety scissors, three boxes of tissues, and purple glue sticks, then watching it bounce between his shoulders as he walks nervously away from you toward his pint-sized blue chair.
 It’s wondering if he’s ready, and exhaling when he comes home with a smile on his face and stories of two new friends.

-It’s the first grader furrowing her brow over sight words at the kitchen table and practicing her penmanship with painstaking care.
+It’s the first-grader furrowing her brow over sight words at the kitchen table and practicing her penmanship with painstaking care.

 It’s eyes that light up halfway through second grade when he finally masters those tricky 7s on the multiplication table.

 It’s the special third grade teacher who goes out of her way to stoke a young girl’s budding artistic talent, helping her recognize her unique talents are a gateway to a lifelong passion.